PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 # Mapping Electrocatalyst Activity across >6000 Conditions Simultaneously

 Here I describe a data pipeline that I developed for my Ph.D. research lab that maps electrocatalyst activities from over 6000 unique electrode materials.
-The result is a single, easily interpretable image.
+The result is a single, easily interpretable figure.

 <br>